 If during the previous mene the jack was knocked out of the assigned terrain, the circle is placed on the assigned terrain as close as possible to the last place that the jack was still alive.

 This means that if the jack died because it went out-of-bounds, the circle is placed on the assigned terrain as close as possible to the place that the jack crossed the dead-ball line.
+That is, it will be placed flush to, just inside, the dead-ball line.
 If the jack ended up alive on a neighboring terrain, then the circle is placed on the assigned terrain as close as possible to the jack’s final location on the neighboring terrain.
 In umpired play, this is how an umpire will rule.

 Note that the jack can also die without ever leaving the assigned terrain.